Poker Online

 A trick consists of one card played by each player.
 The person who plays first to a trick may play any card, and the other player must play a card of the same suit if possible.
 Having no cards of the suit led, the second player may play any card.
 If both cards are of the same suit, the higher card wins the trick.
 If they are of different suits the first player wins unless the second player played a trump, in which case the trump wins.

 When you win a trick you must take the face-up card from the top of the stock and add it to your hand.
 The loser then takes the next card of the stock, which is face-down, without showing it to the winner, so that both players again have 13 cards in their hands.
-The two cards played to the trick are turned face down and set aside, the top card of the remaining stock is turned face-up and the winner of the trick just played leads a card to the next one.
+The two cards played to the trick are turned face down and set aside, the top card of the remaining stock is turned face-up.
+This does not change the trump suit - the suit of the card turned up at the start of the play remains trump until all the cards have been played.
+The winner of the trick just played leads a card to the next one.

 Play continues in this way until, after 13 tricks have been played, there are no cards left in the stock.
 The winner of the 13th trick leads, and the play continues without replenishment until after 13 more tricks both players run out of cards.
 In this second stage each player keeps the tricks they won in front of them, and whoever wins the majority of the 13 tricks of this second stage wins the hand.